-Title IX is a federal law and Article 129-B is a NYS law that prohibits discrimination on the basis of sex in all education programs and activities, and in employment.
-Domestic violence, dating violence and stalking are considered forms of discrimination prohibited under these statutes.
-Title IX and Article 129-B protects both students and employees from the above discrimination by any University employee, student or non-employee third party.

-All such incidents can be reported to Adelphi University Title IX Coordinator, Renaire Frierson, Levermore Hall, Room 207, 516.877.4819 or titleix@adelphi.edu.
+Title IX is a federal law that prohibits discrimination on the basis of sex in all education programs and activities, and in employment.
+Domestic violence, dating violence and stalking are considered forms of discrimination prohibited under Title IX.
+Title IX protects both students and employees from the above discrimination by any University employee, student or non-employee third party.
+NY Article 129-B mirrors Title IX and applies to conduct that has a reasonable connection to the University, whether it is on campus, off campus or on study abroad.
+All such incidents can be reported to the Adelphi University Title IX coordinator, Leah Saxtein, Levermore Hall, Room 207, 516.877.4819 or titleix@adelphi.edu.